 How does a club “clean up the mess”?

-The question of impact on value from the appraisal perspective is equally complex.
+The question of impact on value from the valuation perspective is equally complex.
 The first question is what value is being sought?
 In mortgage financing, acquisition or disposition situations, typically the value sought is market value of the going concern, since clubs are usually sold as operating entities.
 Conversely, if the value estimated is for real estate tax assessment or eminent domain, the value appraised is for the real property only.
 The presence of a large refund liability can impact the value of the property, if only because there is a smaller universe of buyers willing to consider clubs with this liability for purchase.

 When valuing the going concern, a net present value discounted for the time remaining until maturity of the refund obligation can be calculated.
 While mathematically supportable, this method doesn’t always mirror the marketplace where buyers may utilize the refund obligation as a negotiating advantage to lower the acquisition price, often beyond a deduction for the net present value of the refund liability.

 When valuing just the real property, the membership interests (depending on who you talk to) would not be included in the valuation to start with, raising the question of whether the refund liability should be considered in the value for real estate tax assessment.
 The dilemma exists from a possible inconsistency.
 How can membership interests not be counted as real property, but then refund liabilities deducted from the real property value?
 It almost seems like a double penalty to the club already in trouble that now has to pay higher taxes when the value might certainly be impacted by a knowledgeable buyer using the refund liability as a negotiating tool.